Use of test

 Trisomy of Chromosome 12 is the most common cytogenetic abnormality in patients with chronic lymphocytic leukaemia (CLL), and can be found in other mature B-cell neoplasms.
 This cytogenetic abnormality has prognostic implications.

-Presence of trisomy 12 is associated with a low risk of progression in CLL.
+The presence of trisomy 12 as a single abnormality is associated with a low risk of progression in CLL.